Colorado Springs police investigate college dorm shooting as double homicide | KRDO

 At 8:52 a.m., campus police said “there is no safety concern on campus” and the shelter-in-place order for Alpine Village was “due to an ongoing investigation.”
 The order was fully lifted at 9:36 a.m.

-“We ask that individuals refrain from returning to campus until instructed to do so,” campus police said.
-“The UCCS campus is currently closed.
-The UCCS Police Department is working with the Colorado Springs Police Department, and we will provide updates as information becomes available.”

-The campus will be closed on Saturday and Sunday, according to a social media post by the university.
-Classes have been canceled for Monday as well, but the campus will be open for “support and healing,” the university announced.
+The campus was closed Saturday and Sunday.
+Classes have been canceled for Monday but the campus will be open for “support and healing,” the university announced.

 The-CNN-Wire